AbdulRehman9702/ML-Project/README.md

 /////////////////////////////////////////////////////////////////////

 .
-Built a machine learning pipeline to predict student performance with 89% accuracy using Scikit-learn.
+Developed a machine learning model to predict student test scores based on demographic and educational factors.
 .
-Performed data collection, preprocessing, and feature engineering to prepare robust datasets for model training.
+Achieved an accuracy of approximately 89% in predicting student performance.
 .
-Utilized DVC for data version control and MLflow for experiment tracking, ensuring reproducibility and scalability.
+Utilized the dataset from Kaggle, comprising 1,000 records with 8 features.
 .
-Optimized model performance through hyperparameter tuning and evaluation metrics analysis.
+Created a pipeline for scaling purposes.
+.
+Led the project through data collection, preprocessing, exploratory analysis, model training, and evaluation.